Telephone Charging Rates

 Some other telephone companies use the same method of charging as BT, or a variation thereon.
 Others do not.
 You should contact your telephone company for specific details of how they charge for calls.
 Furthermore, this material only applies to calls between geographic numbers, and not mobile or personal numbers or other services.
 For an example of the range of non-geographical numbers, and the different rates that apply, see the Kingston Communications tariff.

 I would like to know of any errors in the information presented.
 The best form of evidence is an extract from a telephone bill.
-Nearly as good is an extract from part 2 of the local telephone directory, though these have been known to contain mistakes.
-In both cases, please fax a copy of the page to me on 020 8371 4037, or email me a scanned-in image or a pointer to an image.
+Nearly as good is an extract from the local telephone directory, though these have been known to contain mistakes.
+In both cases, please email me a scanned-in image or a pointer to an image.
 I do not consider statements made by BT operators to be evidence; I have far too many examples of when they have given wrong, or even nonsense, answers.

 Types of call